iGardening Logo Large Transparent Background

 Additional Notes

-• Flowers appear on previous year’s growth
+• Flowers appear on the previous year’s growth

 • Deadhead spent blooms to maintain appearance

-• Regular watering essential during dry spells
+• Regular watering is essential during dry spells

 • Good container plant with appropriate care